mmanousos/recipes/README.md

 Will use bcrypt for hashing passwords
 Start with using an external location for images

+Delete recipes
+* Create delete route
+* Create delete method - access id from session hash & delete corresponding key-value
+* Set session message: "'recipe name' deleted."
+* Add delete button to view_recipe.erb

+Add flash message div to layout.erb
+Style flash messages

 When saving ingredients and directions to session from form, break them into separate elements in an array for each line break.
 Then render them back to user as separate lines.

+Check for pre-existing recipe with identical name.

+Register and Sign in
+* Add Bcrypt gem
+* Create credentials document
+* Access credentials to compare username and password or write new info to it
+* create compare credentials method
+* create write new credentials method

+Fix grid styling of recipe page